 Writer: Rick Remender, Artist: Roland Boschi, Colours: Moreno Dinisio, Letters: Rus Wooton.

-The Scumbag issue 11 will be released by Image Comics on 8th December from your Local Comic Shop and digitally on comixology
+The Scumbag issue 13 will be released by Image Comics on 27th April from your Local Comic Shop as well as comixology

 Andrew Carr was blessed to grow up watching the animated series of Batman, X-Men, and his favorite, Spider-Man.This started his dive into the comics world, which resulted in meeting his amazing cosplaying wife Imogen.
 They live in England with their Sinister Six dogs.